davaya/openc2-jadn/jadn-v2.0.md

 * The `minLength` option specifies the minimum cardinality of a collection.
 If not present the minimum is zero.
 * The `maxLength` option specifies the maximum cardinality of a collection.
 If not present the maximum is unlimited.
-* The `id` option specifies that fields in a Map, Enumerated or Choice ([Section 4.4](#44-union-types)) type are identified by their integer field / item ID and that any field name / item value present in the type definition is never used in serialized messages.
+* The `id` option specifies that fields in a Map, Enumerated or Choice ([Section 4.4](#44-union-types)) type are identified by integer field or item ID and that any field name or item value included in the type definition is a *label* as described in [Section 4.3.2.3](#4323-array) and is not present in values or literal representations.
-* The `unique`, `ordered`, `set`, and `unordered` options modify the semantic type of a collection from the default Sequence or Map type shown in [Table 4-5](#table-4-5-allowed-compound-type-options).
+* The `unique`, `ordered`, `set`, and `unordered` options modify the semantic type of a collection from the default semantic type shown in [Table 4-5](#table-4-5-allowed-compound-type-options).
+TypeOption `0x71` (collection is an ordered set) is referred to as `unique` when used with the ArrayOf type and `ordered` when used with the Record type.
 These options are mutually exclusive: a type definition may not contain more than one.
   * If a collection is Ordered, element order is significant when comparing instances, otherwise it is not.
   * If a collection is Unique, no element is duplicated within a collection instance, otherwise duplicates are allowed.

-Table 4-4 lists the default semantic type and the TypeOptions applicable to each compound type:
+Table 4-5 lists the default semantic type and the TypeOptions applicable to each compound type:

 ###### Table 4-5: Allowed Compound Type Options